TGChenZP/AFLBrownlowMedalPredictor_LinearRegression/README.md

 - `Scripts series ipynb` are scripts used for mass training of data
 - `M series ipynb` are scripts for training the final model
 - `Report pdf` is the full report of this project
-- `Prepared Data` directory contains KFold Train-Test splitted data for scripts
+- `Prepared Data` directory contains KFold Train-Test splitted data for scripts [Could not be uploaded due to size.
+Reproduce from `6_.ipynb`]

 *Note: some the file system has been restructured, so may need to re-create folders/move around files before running a script.*